nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 The `playerDir` vector is a unit vector (i.e. length 1).

-Along with the interface `Vec2`, I'll be using [a few very simple utility functions for adding, subtracting, and multiplying vectors](https://github.com/nielssp/raycasting-notes/blob/main/src/util.ts).
+Along with the interface `Vec2`, I'll be using [a few trivial utility functions for adding, subtracting, and multiplying vectors](https://github.com/nielssp/raycasting-notes/blob/main/src/util.ts).

 ### Casting rays

-To cast rays we'll start at the left side of the screen, then move right one column at the time.
+To cast rays we'll start at the left side of the screen, then move right one column at a time.
 To determine the angle of each screen column we'll need a vector that describes the orientation of the camera/screen relative to the map.
 If we rotate the player's direction vector clockwise by 90 degrees we get a vector that represents the direction of the screen:

 ```typescript
 const cameraPlane = {